• Skip to primary navigation

 Uber Eats Acceptance Rate – And Why It Doesn’t Matter

-In this post, we’ll look at how the Uber Eats acceptance rate works and further explain why it simply doesn’t matter.
-We’ll also talk about another issue related to your Uber Eats acceptance rate – canceling orders and how you can do that without hurting your standing on Uber Eats.
+With that being said, in this post, we’ll look at how the Uber Eats acceptance rate works and further explain why it doesn’t matter.
+We’ll also discuss another issue related to your Uber Eats acceptance rate – canceling orders and how you can do that without hurting your standing on Uber Eats.

 Uber Eats Acceptance Rate – What Is It And How It Works